Football in Australia: History of football codes in Australia

 During the 1930s, rugby league, which had gone professional, began to overtake rugby union in popularity in Queensland, with the league being the dominant spectator code by 1937.

 The 1951 French rugby league tour of Australia and New Zealand saw the first tour of Australia by a French football team of any code.

 The 1954 Rugby League World Cup saw the first time that any Australia national football team participated in a World Cup tournament.
 The Australian rugby league team then won the cup in the following tournament in 1957 which was held in Australia.
 This was also the first World Cup tournament for any code of football to be hosted in the country.

-The regional football code divide in Australia was still present in the 1980s, with rugby league being the dominant code in Queensland and New South Wales while Australian Football dominated in the rest of the country.
+The regional football code divide in Australia was still present in the 1980s, with rugby league being the dominant code in Queensland and New South Wales while Australian rules football dominated in the rest of the country.
 When codes went outside of their traditional geographic home, they had little success in gaining new fans and participants.
-During the 1980s and 1990s both Australian Football and Rugby league's major peak governing bodies changed their names to reflect a more nation-wide approach and added expansion teams outside their traditional areas.
-While the VFL attempted to expand into Sydney, Australian Football lost its dominance in the ACT in 1982 to rugby league, and became a minor sport in both places.
+During the 1980s and 1990s both Australian rules and rugby league's major peak governing bodies changed their names to reflect a more nation-wide approach and added expansion teams outside their traditional areas.
+While the VFL attempted to expand into Sydney, Australian rules football lost its dominance in the ACT in 1982 to rugby league, and became a minor sport in both places.

 During the 1990s, soccer faced a challenge in attracting youth players because of the ethnic nature of the sport at the highest levels of national competition.
 The sport's governing body made an effort to make the game less ethnically oriented.
 At the same time, rival football codes were intentionally trying to bring in ethnic participants in order to expand their youth playing base.

 73,811 people attended a gridiron National Football League game between the Denver Broncos and San Diego Chargers at ANZ Stadium in Sydney in 1999.
 In March 1999, 104,000 fans attended a double header match in the National Rugby League at Stadium Australia four days after the venue formally opened.

 In 2006, both Sydney's and Melbourne's grand finals featured teams from interstate, reflecting the shift in professional football in Australia.

-In the late 2000s, Karmichael Hunt made history by becoming the first professional footballer to change codes from rugby league to rugby union to Australian Football.
+In the late 2000s, Karmichael Hunt made history by becoming the first professional footballer to change codes from rugby league to rugby union to Australian rules football.

-The COVID-19 pandemic had an immense effect on both Australian Football and Rugby league, causing the two code's flagship events to leave their traditional host cities for the first time.
+The COVID-19 pandemic in Australia had an immense effect on both Australian rules football and rugby league, causing the two code's flagship events to leave their traditional host cities for the first time.
 Despite a contract with the Melbourne Cricket Ground until 2059, the AFL was forced to relocate the 2020 AFL Grand Final to Brisbane.
 Likewise the 2021 NRL Grand Final was hosted by Brisbane due to pandemic restrictions.
 While the AFL followed some of the NRL's responses to the pandemic, continued restrictions in Victoria saw the 2021 AFL Grand Final hosted in Perth.